isyraf345/arXiv-Research-Assistant/README.md

 - openAI for LLM

 How to use:
-- Create your own .env file that contains information such as your own OpenAI pass key.
+- Create your own .env file that contains information OpenAI pass key and database configuration
 - python app.py